-Economy (Volkswagen Polo or similar) is the most frequently booked car hire type in Namibia.
+Economy (Hyundai Accent or similar) is the most frequently booked car hire type in Namibia.

-On average hiring a car in Namibia costs R8 173 per week (R1 168 per day).
+On average a car hire in Namibia costs R6 114 per week (R873 per day).

 Driving in Namibia can differ greatly based on your location, but the road system is generally comprised of well-maintained roads that offer easy access to many popular tourist destinations.
 Exercise caution and use your high beams when driving in rural areas at night, as wildlife is more active after the daylight hours and can be difficult to spot in time.